 These two major milestones are reason to celebrate, and is another significant step towards transitioning to ADS-B as the primary surveillance system in New Zealand.

-“But we cannot sit back now that these millstones have been hit” says ADS-B Grant Scheme Technical Advisor, Tom Gormley.
+“But we cannot sit back now that these milestones have been hit” says ADS-B Grant Scheme Technical Advisor, Tom Gormley.
 “We encourage all participants to equip with ADS-B, including ADS-B IN, as soon as possible to ensure that they can continue to access controlled airspace and start to reap the safety benefits that ADS-B brings”.

 For more information on ADS-B, including the ADS-B Grant Scheme, see the ADS-B website.